 Official transcripts of all previous academic work are required.
 Transfer students applying to programs in the school of Business, Arts, and Sciences may submit a copy of their high school diploma in lieu of official high school transcripts.
 Transfer students applying to programs in the school of Health Sciences must submit an official high school transcript.
 AIC requires transcripts for each year of secondary and post-secondary education.
 Secondary school transcripts, which are not in English, will require translation from an accredited service prior to submission.
-For post-secondary coursework taking outside the United States, a course by course credit evaluation is required.
+For post-secondary intuitions, a course by course credit evaluation is required.
 AIC accepts evaluations from all active members associated with the NACES organization. (www.naces.org)